smitpi/PSToolKit/docs/docs/Set-PSProjectFile.md

 ```

 ### -CopyNestedModules
-Will copy the required modules to the folder.
+Will copy the required modules to the nested modules folder.

 ```yaml
 Type: SwitchParameter